Image Source: Pixabay / Pexels

 Was this simply pointing to how you have to record it in your books?
 Like, you can spend that $200 ASAP, but you must log it as 12 monthly payments?

-Rodrigo Fernandes about 3 years ago
+Rodrigo Fernandes almost 4 years ago

 In the last two lines, shouldn't we have $50,000/12 instead of $52,000/12 ?

-Gerold Blazek about 3 years ago
+Gerold Blazek almost 4 years ago

 Need definitions .
 Saas , subscriptions , professional services .
 When they overlap and when they don’t

-@seansoderborg about 3 years ago
+@seansoderborg over 3 years ago

 Unfortunately the writing in this post is slipshod, long winded, and ultimately full of connections that don’t make sense and other nonsense trying to use a hacky college-level Professional Writing 101 voice to disguise lack of real knowledge, not to mention lack of talent.
 For example, “Very little financial writing exists for non-finance leaders.”
 What is he talking about?
 And Wrapping It Up section is a joke.
 After droning on for at least 1000+ words without ever making any points of his own, the writer makes a rushed analogy about fortune telling and then adds a plug for the newsletter for good measure?
 I, for one, felt that my time had been wasted, that the article was trying to trick me into thinking it had a lot more going for it than it really did, and worse, I was bored.
 This “article” would have worked better as a handful of bullet points.
 Sorry to be a downer, but this writer isn’t cutting it for me.